plotly/plotly.py/doc/python/static-image-export.md

 ## Get Image as Bytes

 As well as exporting to a file, Plotly figures also support conversion to a bytes object.
 To convert a figure to a **PNG** bytes object, call the figure's `to_image` method with a `format`

 ```python
 import plotly.express as px
 data_canada = px.data.gapminder().query("country == 'Canada'")
 fig = px.bar(data_canada, x='year', y='pop')
 img_bytes = fig.to_image(format="png")
 ```

-### Display Bytes as Image Using `IPython.display.Image`
-A bytes object representing a PNG image can be displayed directly in the notebook using the `IPython.display.Image` class.
-This also works in the [Qt Console for Jupyter](https://qtconsole.readthedocs.io/en/stable/)!
+Here's the bytes object displayed using `IPython.display.Image`:

 ```python
 from IPython.display import Image